dataglyder/Basic_Statistics_For_Data_Analysis.io/README.md

 $`s=19.1`$

 ## Example Application of Standard Deviation
-Consider the sample mean of 312.86 under sample [variance](#variance) table above, imagine that we have a sale of $`$350`$, that would be about 2 standard deviation to the right from the mean.
-While a sale of $`$260`$ would be more than 2 standard deviation to the left from the mean.
+Consider the sample mean of 312.86 under sample [variance](#variance) table above, imagine that we have a sale of $`$350`$, that would be about 2 standard deviations to the right from the mean.
+While a sale of $`$260`$ would be more than 2 standard deviations to the left from the mean.

 ![sample_Sd and cookie sale](https://github.com/dataglyder/Basic_Statistics_For_Data_Analysis.io/blob/main/applic_sd.png)